-Making multiple flights, the Dragonfly dual-quadcopter could explore a variety of locations on Titan.
+Making multiple flights, the Dragonfly dual-quadcopter will explore a variety of locations on Titan.
 The dense, calm atmosphere and low gravity make flying an ideal way to travel to different areas of the moon – studies from the late-1990s onward identified aerial mobility, such as that provided by helicopters, balloons, and airplanes, as a key enabler for Titan exploration.
-In under an hour, Dragonfly could cover tens of miles or kilometers, farther than any planetary rover has traveled.
-With one hop per full Titan day (16 Earth days), the rotorcraft would travel from its initial landing site to cover areas several hundred kilometers away during the planned two-year mission.
+In under an hour, Dragonfly will cover tens of miles or kilometers, farther than any planetary rover has traveled.
+With one hop per full Titan day (16 Earth days), the rotorcraft will travel from its initial landing site to cover areas several hundred kilometers away during the planned two-year mission.
 Despite its unique ability to fly, Dragonfly would spend most of its time on Titan's surface making science measurements.

 Unable to use solar power under Titan's hazy atmosphere, Dragonfly will use a Multi-Mission Radioisotope Thermoelectric Generator (MMRTG), like the durable Curiosity rover on Mars.
 Flight, data transmission, and most science operations will be planned during Titan's daytime hours (eight Earth days), giving the rotorcraft plenty of time during the Titan night to recharge.